 Frozen Hot Dogs in the Microwave

-This is probably the quick and easy method if you are really in a hurry.
+How to cook frozen hot dogs in the microwave is probably the quickest and easiest method if you are really in a hurry.
 Do the same as suggested all along.
 Work 30 seconds at a time flipping over each time.

 Once they separate lay flat on a microwave safe dish with paper towels underneath.
 Poke each one a few times once thawed so they don’t explode.
 Heat until warmed, about 2 minutes.